zenitysec/awesome-low-code/readme.md

 ### Low Code Application Platform

-An advanced development platform that enable organizations to create powerful enterprise grade applications with no to minimum extra coding requirements with easy to use drag&drop interfaces.
+An advanced development platform that enable organizations to create powerful enterprise grade applications with no to minimum extra coding requirements with easy to use drag & drop interfaces.
 Since such platforms simplify the application development process, more types of personas can contribute and accelerate the development process.
 Those platforms are PaaS development platforms, and can also reduce development cost and maintenance.

 - [Power Apps (Microsoft)](https://powerapps.com/) - Build apps in hours—not months—that easily connect to data, use Excel-like expressions to add logic, and run on the web, iOS, and Android devices.
 - [Power BI](https://powerbi.microsoft.com/) - Unify data from many sources to create interactive, immersive dashboards and reports that provide actionable insights and drive business results.